gabrielelana/hangman-http-kata/take-001-explore-server-protocol/README.md

 Content-Length: 4
     Connection: keep-alive
 ```
-Wow, null? looking at the `Content-Type` not sure if it's a valid `application/json` I must remember it, I guess the json parse will not be happy...
+Wow, null?
+Looking at the `Content-Type` not sure if it's a valid `application/json` I must remember it, I guess the json parse will not be happy...
 Anyway, nothing here, maybe because we are not logged in, but let's look at `/prisoners` before to create side effects

 # Step-03